 flute and piano (in Flute Time Pieces 1) was published by OUP.
 Bagatelle for piano,

-played by Mark Tanner, was released on disc in 2009 (PRCD 1018).
-These are just some
+played by Mark Tanner, was released on the Priory Label in 2009, as was a choral

 I was born in Birmingham, the only child of my British-born father and my mother